Today's History Trivia for May 10

 1922 Nancy Walker d.
 1992 (Anna Myrtle Swoyer), American actress.
 TV: Rhoda (Rhoda's mom), McMillan and Wife (Mildred the maid), and in commercials as Rosie - the quicker picker upper.

 1918 George Schwartz Welch d.
 1954 American WWII flying ace.
 He was one of the few U.S. pilots to engage the Japanese during the attack on Pearl Harbor, claiming two kills, for which he was awarded the Distinguished Service Cross.
-It is has been alleged that he broke the sound barrier in a dive two weeks before Chuck Yeager.
-Yeager's feat was during level flight.
+It had been alleged he broke the sound barrier in a dive two weeks before Chuck Yeager (note: Yeager's feat was during level flight).
 However, current information disproves this claim.
 Welch was portrayed in the film Tora!
 Tora!
 Tora (1970) by Rick Cooper.

 1911 Major General Bruno Arthur Hochmuth d.
 1967 He was the first U.S. general killed by enemy fire during the Vietnam War; the helicopter he was riding in was gunned down over Hué, Vietnam.
 Four other Marines, and a South Vietnamese Army aide were also killed in the incident.

 1902 David O. Selznick d.
 1965 American Oscar-winning producer.
 Film: King Kong (1933), Gone With the Wind (1939, Oscar), and Rebecca (1940, Oscar).